RocketCommunicationsInc/astro-www/src/pages/components/timeline.md

 ### Track

 A Track is a row of Time Regions.
 A Timeline can have multiple Tracks.
 When the Timeline reaches maximum height, the Track area becomes vertically scrollable.

-Tracks have an optional label area fixed on the left end.
+The Timeline Track is the focus of the Timeline and should occupy the majority of the screen space.
+There is an optional label area fixed to the left end of the Track, to allow for a title to be added to each Track.
+When the Track title happens to be a long text string, it may be wrapped to a maximum of three lines.
+The Track title may be truncated if the title is not of critical importance, but it must always fully display the text string in a Tooltip on hover.
+Make sure that the Track title column only takes up a minimum amount of space and provides the timeline with the majority of the space to display Time Regions and Events.

 ### Ruler